Overview of Cecilia Huerta Gallegos

 Cecilia lived with her family in Houston, Texas until 2012.
 She became a mother at a young age, having two children with a man named George Spezzia who was 3 years her junior.
 Cecilia lived with the children at her grandmother’s house until 2012 when she moved to San Antonio, Texas.
 Around this time, George Spezzia, the father of Cecilia’s eldest children, was sentenced to 7 years in prison for “Burglary of Habitation”.
 “She decided to leave to start a new life,” said her sister, Mireya Lopez.

 Unfortunately, while Cecilia’s occupational dreams were coming true, her husband’s behavior became increasingly more possessive.
 Friends said that Cecilia had a curfew, and that her husband checked on her regularly at work and at school when she was taking classes.
 According to Police and Bexar County court records, Reyes Huerta Gallegos assaulted one of Cecilia’s coworkers at the nursing home on June 22, 2019; he punched the male coworker in the face after showing up at the facility during Cecilia’s shift.
-The trial was waived on January 13, 2020 when the witness failed to appear in court.
+However, the trial was waived on January 13, 2020 when witnesses failed to appear in court; the victim’s name was Jeffery Pardo.
 Investigators say Cecilia tried to end the relationship with her husband that day, to which he responded by pulling a gun, according to an affidavit.
 Cecilia was worried for her safety.
 Reyes didn’t allow anyone to visit the home, even putting a lock on the gate to keep people out, according to neighbors.
 Cecilia’s sister said that Cecilia had put up money for a house and an alarm system for her and the children’s safety.
 Sadly, Cecilia would disappear before this plan could be carried out.

 Cecilia was seen for the last time on July 7, 2019.
 Her long shift at the nursing home was scheduled to end at 11:00 pm, however she would end up leaving around 7:20 pm after an unexpected visit from Reyes Huerta Gallegos during her shift.
 Reyes approached Cecilia around 6:40, and she appeared to be very uncomfortable.
 During the encounter, captured on the facility’s security camera, Reyes came very close to Cecilia, causing her to back up into the wall.
+(Cecilia's family has the video footage of this encounter from the nursing home, but they will not publish it until after the court has used it as evidence.)
 After Reyes left the facility, Cecilia approached the head nurse; asking to leave early, Cecilia explained that she needed to go home to check on her children.
 According to sister Mireya Lopez, Cecilia also called her younger brother Justin Disla, “She told him that she feared something was going to happen, that she needed to go home and watch her kids.”

 Cecilia arrived home from work at 7:39 pm, according to records, entering the master bedroom that she shared with Reyes Huerta Gallegos less than 15 minutes later at 7:53 pm.
 This is the last time Cecilia was ever seen.
 According to police, Reyes can be seen in surveillance footage keeping his two biological children and two step-children — who were 6, 7, 12 and 14 — away from the master bedroom.
 The children, forced to go into their bedrooms, heard an argument take place.
 One of the children told Mireya Lopez that after being forced into her bedroom, she [the child] heard screaming and that she covered her ears up to block out the noise.
 The children remained in their rooms for the rest of the night, and Cecilia was never seen again.